 Here is how I adapt my diet to a keto/paleo style detox, focusing on vegetables, fiber, superfoods, good fats and clean proteins.

-I’ve put together this little guide because there are so many people who would benefit from it that everyone can relate to it.
-And in the jungle of modern diets and food trends, it’s sometimes hard to find your way.
+I’ve put together this article and in the jungle of modern diets and food trends, it’s sometimes hard to find your way.

 Step 1: Empty the digestive tract.